-If we fail to respond to rapidly changing technologies related to digital video, our business, financial condition and results of operations would be materially adversely effected.
+If we fail to respond to rapidly changing technologies related to digital video, our business, financial condition and results of operations would be materially adversely affected because the competitive advantage of our products relative to those of our competitors would decrease.

 The markets for our products are characterized by rapidly changing technology, evolving industry standards and frequent new product introductions and enhancements.
 Future technological advances in the television and video industries may result in the availability of new products or services that could compete with the solutions provided by us or reduce the cost of existing products or services, any of which could enable our existing or potential customers to fulfill their video needs better and more cost efficiently than with our products.
-Our future success will depend on our ability to enhance our existing digital video products, including the development of new applications for our technology and to develop and introduce new products to meet and adapt to changing customer requirements and emerging technologies.
-There can be no assurance that we will be successful in enhancing our digital video products or developing, manufacturing and marketing new products which satisfy customer needs or achieve market acceptance.
-In addition, there can be no assurance that services, products or technologies developed by others will not render our products or technologies uncompetitive, unmarketable or obsolete, or that announcements of currently planned or other new product offerings by either by us or our competitors will not cause customers to defer or fail to purchase our existing solutions.
+Our future success will depend on our ability to enhance our existing digital video products, including the development of new applications for our technology, and to develop and introduce new products to meet and adapt to changing customer requirements and emerging technologies.
+In the future, we may not be successful in enhancing our digital video products or developing, manufacturing and marketing new products which satisfy customer needs or achieve market acceptance.
+In addition, there may be services, products or technologies developed by others that render our products or technologies uncompetitive, unmarketable or obsolete, or announcements of currently planned or other new product offerings either by us or our competitors that cause customers to defer or fail to purchase our existing solutions.